Contents: Sell fast for cash | Sell fast with a top agent | Tips for selling faster | FAQ

 Consider what’s worth fixing (and not)

 You may want to consider your intended buyer when deciding whether to fix up your home before listing.
-Investors generally buy homes in any condition, while buyers on the open market may expect a little more in terms of presentation.
+Investors generally buy homes in any condition, while buyers on the open market expect more move-in ready homes, even if they're a little outdated.

 "If a house is a true fixer that's appropriate only for an investor or developer, then there's probably no need to do anything except remove detritus and do a basic cleaning," says Cynthia Cummins, founder and realtor at KindredSFhomes.com.